openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

   - Go to any issue on GitHub.
   - In the comment section, you can attach files.
 Just drag/drop, select or paste your image.
-  - Copy the code/link displayed in the text area
+  - Copy the code/link displayed in the text area Otherwise we can accept the data placed in the common data/<type> folder which will be evaluated further for storage constraints.

 - License